Black Belt Magazine has called Stephen K Hayes “One of the ten most influential living martial artists in the world.”

 He began his training in the martial arts at Miami University in Oxford, Ohio, in 1967.

-In 1985, he was elected to the prestigious Black Belt Hall of Fame, for his years of pioneering work introducing the Japanese ninja martial arts to the Western world.
+In 1985, he was elected to the prestigious Black Belt Hall of Fame for teaching the legendary Japanese ninja martial arts.

 In 1993, Grandmaster Masaaki Hatsumi of Chiba-ken, Japan, awarded him the extremely rare honor of ju-dan 10th degree Black Belt in the nine historical traditions of the Bujinkan Dojo martial arts.

 In 1997, exactly 30 years after beginning his formal training in the martial arts, Stephen K. Hayes founded the martial art of To-Shin Do.

 Stephen Hayes has been featured in publications ranging from Black Belt to Playboy to Tricycle Buddhist Review.

 His biography has appeared in the International Edition of Who’s Who since 1990.

 He is the author of nineteen books which translate the timeless knowledge of the East into pragmatic lessons for contemporary Western life.
 His books have sold over 1.3 million copies, and many of his volumes are published in a variety of different languages around the world.

 A 1971 graduate of Miami University of Oxford, Ohio, Stephen K. Hayes majored in theater.